Tips are discretionary (optional or extra) payments determined by a customer that employees receive from customers.

 Reporting Tips Allocated by Your Employer

 If the total tips reported by all employees at a large food or beverage establishment are less than 8 percent of the gross receipts (or a lower rate approved by the IRS), the employer must allocate the difference among the employees who receive tips.
 If your employer allocated tips to you, they are shown separately in Box 8 of your Form W-2.
 They are not included in Box 1 (Wages, tips, other compensation), Box 5 (Medicare wages and tips), or Box 7 (Social security tips) of your Form W-2, Wage and Tax Statement.
 Generally, you must report the tips allocated to you by your employer on your income tax return.
-Attach Form 4137, Social Security and Medicare Tax on Unreported Tip Income, to Form 1040, U.S. Individual Income Tax Return, to report tips allocated by your employer (in Box 8 of Form W-2).
+Attach Form 4137, Social Security and Medicare Tax on Unreported Tip Income, to Form 1040 or 1040-SR, U.S. Individual Income Tax Return, to report tips allocated by your employer (in Box 8 of Form W-2).
 Other tips not reported to the employer must also be reported on Form 4137.
 However, you do not need to report tips allocated to you by your employer on your federal income tax return if you have adequate records to show that you received less tips in the year than the allocated amount.

 The employer has multiple obligations with regard to employee tip income, including recordkeeping and reporting responsibilities, collecting taxes on tips, filing certain forms, and paying or depositing taxes.